Our showroom remains closed, we are dispatching orders as normal our phone lines remain open and we're offering a click and collect service.

 Can you buy non-lacquered Polished Brass products?

-Yes, if you want to be able to polish your brass items or would like your brass products to tarnish naturally for an authentic aged look, the English manufacturers below still produce brand new un-lacquered items.
+Yes, if you want to be able to polish your brass items or would like your brass products to tarnish naturally for an authentic aged look, please see our un-lacquered polished brass collection for details.

 Is there a range of Polished Brass products that are guaranteed not to tarnish?